Softmotions/ncms/ncms-extensions/ncms-js-converter/README.md

 ==================================================

 This module joins and minimizes scripts specified in httl templates and produces links to compiled scripts.
-Also it provides js syntax checks in the nCMS code editor.
+Also it provides js syntax checking in the nCMS code editor.

 In HTTL templates